- University of Pennsylvania Health System: A state-of-the-art medical imaging and therapy facility

 In addition to making our students competitive for the Medical Physics Matching Program (MedPhys Match), we are currently exploring ways to provide additional residency positions for our graduates through on- and off-campus partnerships.
 The CAMPEP-accredited Penn Medical Physics residency program in radiation oncology is a comprehensive two-year program designed to educate and train physicists in all aspects of modern radiation oncology physics.
 The residency program accepts four residents annually and at least one of the top four ranks is preferentially awarded to a graduate of the MMP program through the match program.
 The residency provides didactic instruction in medical physics, anatomy and radiation biology, and clinical experience in a wide spectrum of clinical physics problems, as well as preparation for the American Board of Radiology certification exams.

 All Master of Medical Physics students are required to complete a Capstone research project.
 There are a variety of opportunities based on the incredible resources available at Penn.
-Here’s a list of some of the projects that students are currently working on:
+Here’s a list of some of the projects that students have worked on:

 - Improvements of fluorescent imaging of tumors